 Definition of buckeye in English:

-1An American tree or shrub related to the horse chestnut, with showy red or white flowers.
+1A North American tree or shrub related to the horse chestnut, with showy yellow, red, or white flowers.

 - Other less prominent tree types included various hickories, other ash species, white oak, black walnut, butternut, basswood, yellow buckeye, elm, black cherry, black gum, and tulip tree.